- China Tours +

 2,300 years ago the first sections of the Great Wall were built to keep outsiders out, but ironically it is now rebuilt to draw tourists in.

-Over the centuries, the Great Wall has been built and rebuilt for three main purposes: as kingdom border defenses, to defend China's northern border, and for tourism.
+Over the centuries, the Great Wall has been built and rebuilt for three main purposes: as kingdom border defenses, served as trade barrier, and for tourism.
 Read on to see why China built, or did not build, the Great Wall in different historical periods.

 Before the unification of China in 221 BC, there were many warring states.
 Battles between states happened frequently to expand territory.
 Therefore, the princes and overlords began to build high walls to keep intruders out in the 7th century BC.